PCOS and Alcohol

 It is a drink that contains gin and dry vermouth.
 When you order a dry martini there is less vermouth.

 Want to get fancy?
-Order it with an olive or a twist which is a lemon peel.
+Order it with an olive or a twist, which is a lemon peel.

 Whiskey

-If you like a strong drink, then maybe a whiskey is right for you.
+If you like a strong drink, maybe a whiskey is right for you.
 Whiskey is a good option for PCOS since it has zero carbs.

 LaCroix and Vodka